casimp/pyxe/README.md

 Requirements
 ------------

 PyXe is built on Python’s scientific stack (numpy, scipy, matplotlib).
 Additionally, the h5py package is required for the manipulation and management of the NeXus data files.
-Testing and development were carried out using the Anaconda (v 4.0) package manager, which built with the following versions:
+Testing and development were carried out using the Anaconda (v 2019.03) package manager, which built with the following versions:

--	Python: version 2.7.11 and 3.5.2
+-	Python: version 3.7.3
--	numpy: version 1.10.4
+-	numpy: version 1.16.2
--	scipy: version 0.17
+-	scipy: version 1.2.1
--	matplotlib: version 1.5
+-	matplotlib: version 3.0.3
--	h5py: version 2.5.0
+-	h5py: version 2.8.0

-The new area detector analysis module relies on pyFAI, which is a software package developed at the ESRF, designed to reduce SAXS, WAXS and XRPD images recorded by area detectors to 1D plots or 2D patterns (known as caking or azimuthal regrouping).
-Testing has so far been completed using:
+Backward compatability to Python 3.5 is likely but not guaranteed.
+Monochromatic XRD caking/azimuthal integration within pyXe relies on pyFAI (and fabIO), which is a software package developed at the ESRF, designed to reduce SAXS, WAXS and XRPD images recorded by area detectors to 1D plots or 2D patterns.
+This caking functionality is not currently under development within pyXe and recent developments within pyFAI may have broken this functionality.
+While this may be fixed in the future we currently advise that azimuthal integration be carried out as a pre-processing step at the beamline (using pyFAI at ESRF or DAWN at DLS); the pyXe monochromatic post-processing analysis platform should be flexible enough to deal with most data inputs (although interface modules will likely be required outside of the Diamond Light Source).

--	pyFAI: version 0.12.0
--	fabIO: version 0.3.0

 Installation
 ------------